How to Wake Up Early- 6 Benefits of Waking Up Early!

-Today I will be discussing the benefits of waking up early.
+Today we are discussing the benefits of waking up early.
 From brain benefits to relaxation, waking up early is a beneficial part of a productive morning routine.
-Although it may seem hard to switch from being a night owl to an early bird, once you make the switch you won't regret it!
+Although it may seem hard to switch from being a night owl to an early bird, once you make the switch you won’t regret it!
 Mornings in the summer are especially a great thing to experience.
 The morning dew, cool breeze, and quietness are something to truly behold.

 So let’s get into it!

 The most obvious benefit of waking up early is gaining more time.
-If you change your wakeup time from 10 am to 6 am, you instantly gain an additional 4 hours of free time to be more productive.
-This can save you from the "morning rush" that leads people to hate the mornings.
-If you wake up late every morning and have to rush around to get ready- how can you expect to.
-I recommend trying to wake up 15 minutes earlier each day before you get to your desired wake-up time.
-Use this newfound free time to meditate, stretch, do yoga, read a book, enjoy a nutritious breakfast, schedule out your day, exercise, or get ready for the day.
-You'll find yourself also having more free time in the evening that you spend doing things you love with people you love!
+If you change your wake-up time from 10 am to 6 am, you instantly gain an additional 4 hours of free time to be more productive.
+This can save you from the “morning rush” that leads people to hate the mornings.
+If you wake up late every morning and have to rush around to get ready- how can you expect to love this time of the day?
+We recommend trying to wake up 15 minutes earlier each day before you get to your desired wake-up time.
+Use this newfound free time to meditate, stretch, do yoga, read a book, enjoy a nutritious breakfast, schedule your day, exercise, or get ready for the day.
+You’ll find yourself also having more free time in the evening that you spend doing things you love with people you love!

 2. Better concentration

 Waking up and immediately jumping into your day can cause brain fog and grogginess for the first half of your day.
 By waking up earlier, you can ease into the day both mentally and physically allowing you to be fully ready to start your day!
 I remember waking up for high school at 7:45 am when my first class was at 8:15.
 Needless to say, I was unable to concentrate and truly focus in that class (and it was physics).
 Reading a book or writing out your daily schedule is a great start to getting your brain out of sleep mode and ready for learning/ working!